thkukuk/atomic-updates_and_etc/README.md

 * `usr/share/defaults/<application>` - application specific files, read directly or copied to `/etc` via systemd-tmpfiles
 * `/usr/\*/<application>` - application specific files, can include configuration files, like today
 * `/usr/lib/sysimage/etc` - passwd, group, shadow containing system users

+passwd, group and shadow are not shareable between different systems (UID,GID could be different), that's why this should not be below /usr/share.
+Putting everything below /usr/lib/sysimage is not really intiutive and has already conflicts (e.g. rpm).